 Name Description targetParent An XML list of Path Names that can restrict the set of parameters and objects that can be referenced.
 If the list is empty (the default), then anything can be referenced.
-Otherwise, only the immediate children of one of the specified objects can be referenced, A "{i}" placeholder in a Path Name acts as a wild card, e.g. "InternetGatewayDevice.WANDevice.{i}.WAN- ConnectionDevice.{i}.WANPPPConnection.".
+Otherwise, only the immediate children of one of the specified objects can be referenced, A "{i}" placeholder in a Path Name acts as a wild card, e.g. "Device.DSL.BondingGroup.{i}.BondedChannel.{i}.Ethernet.".
 Path Names cannot contain explicit Instance Identifiers. targetParentScope Specifies the point in the naming hierarchy relative to which targetParent applies (A.2.3.4): normal (default), model or object. targetType Specifies what types of item can be referenced: any: any parameter or object can be referenced (default) parameter: any parameter can be referenced object: any object can be referenced single: any single-instance object can be referenced table: any Multi-Instance Object (table) can be referenced row: any Multi-Instance Object (table) instance (row) can be referenced

-Table 7 - PathRef Facet Definition
+Table 6 - PathRef Facet Definition

 Name Description targetDataType Specifies the valid data types for the referenced parameter.
 Is relevant only when targetType is any or parameter.
-Possible values are as follows: any: a parameter of any data type can be referenced (default) base64: only a base64 parameter can be referenced boolean: only a boolean parameter can be referenced dateTime: only a dateTime parameter can be referenced hexBinary: only a hexBinary parameter can be referenced integer: only an integer (int, long, unsignedInt or unsignedLong) parameter can be referenced int: only an int parameter can be referenced long: only a long (or int) parameter can be referenced string: only a string parameter can be referenced unsignedInt: only an unsignedInt parameter can be referenced string: only a unsignedInt parameter can be referenced unsignedLong: only a nunsignedLong (or unsignedInt) parameter can be referenced anamed data type>: only a parameter of the named data type can be referenced In addition, a parameter whose data type is derived from the specified data type can be referenced.
-The built-in type hierarchy (a simplified version of the XML Schema type hierarchy) is as follows: any base64 boolean dateTime hexBinary integer long int unsignedIong unsignedInt string Note that any and integer are not valid parameter data types.
+Possible values are as follows: any: a parameter of any data type can be referenced (default) base64: only a base64 parameter can be referenced boolean: only a boolean parameter can be referenced dateTime: only a dateTime parameter can be referenced hexBinary: only a hexBinary parameter can be referenced • integer: only an integer (int, long, unsignedInt or unsignedLong) parameter can be referenced int: only an int parameter can be referenced Iong: only a long (or int) parameter can be referenced string: only a string parameter can be referenced unsignedInt: only an unsignedInt parameter can be referenced unsignedLong: only an unsignedLong (or unsignedInt) parameter can be referenced - and the second seco In addition, a parameter whose data type is derived from the specified data type can be referenced.
+The built-in type hierarchy (a simplified version of the XML Schema type hierarchy) is as follows: any base64 boolean dateTime hexBinary integer long int unsignedLong unsignedInt string Note that any and integer are not valid parameter data types.
 They are included in order to support "can reference any data type" and "can reference any numeric data type". refType Specifies the reference type (A.2.3.6): weak or strong.